Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Results and discussion

 Alternatively, the resonance position can also be found as pole of the effective-range-expanded n$^3$H $T$-matrix in~\eref{eq:Tmatrix}.
-With the ERE parameters, $a_1$ and $r_1$, calculated with four-body methods, we find $k_{\rm res}^{\rm halo}\simeq0.41-0.23\,i$~fm$^{-1}$.
+With the ERE parameters, $a_1$ , calculated with four-body methods, we find $k_{\rm res}^{\rm halo}\simeq0.41-0.23\,i~{\rm fm}^{-1}$ ( $E_{\rm res}^{\rm halo} = 3.2 -i\, 5.2 i$ MeV.
 The value is close to the estimated breakdown $K_{d-n}$ of the halo approach implying a relatively large uncertainty.
-Within this uncertainty margin, $k_{\rm res}^{\rm halo}$ is consistent with the pole obtained with the FY method: $k_{\rm res}\simeq0.23-0.25\,i$ fm$^{-1}$ for $\Lambda=10$ fm$^{-1}$.
+Within this uncertainty margin, $k_{\rm res}^{\rm halo}$ is consistent with the pole obtained with the FY method: $k_{\rm res}\simeq0.23-0.25\,i~{\rm fm}^{-1}$ for $\Lambda=10$ fm$^{-1}$.
 For reasons stated in the introduction regarding the model-dependence in data, and the ensuing discrepancies in experimental values, we abstain from a comparison of our predictions to data.
 To justify this with another example, we note that the real part of the energy of a $S$-matrix pole is, in general, found smaller than the one extracted with a $R$-matrix analysis.
 This behavior is exemplified by the transfer reactions $^2$H(t,p)$^4$H and $^3$H(t,d)$^4$H~\cite{Sidorchuk:2004ntw}.
 The $R$-matrix analysis of the results obtains for the lowest $^4$H state $E_R=3.05\pm0.19$~MeV and $\Gamma=4.18\pm1.02$~MeV.
 The corresponding $S$-matrix pole, extracted by the same authors, led to $E_R=1.99\pm0.37$~MeV and $\Gamma=2.85\pm0.3$~MeV.
 Therefore, a fair comparison can only be made with other theoretical $S$-matrix-pole predictions.
 For a quantitative comparison, we consider the pole location predicted in~\cite{Lazauskas:2019cxj,Lazauskas:2019hil,Arai:2003ek, deDiego:2007rd}: $E_R=(0.9\,-\,1.23)$~MeV and $\Gamma=(3.5\,-\,5.8)$~MeV.
-The~LO~\eftnopi pole is closer to the real axis and narrower, $E_R=-0.22$~MeV and $\Gamma=1.6$~MeV.
+The~LO~\eftnopi pole is broader and subthreshold: $E_R=-0.22$~MeV and $\Gamma=6.2$~MeV.
 The size of the deviation appears to be consistent with the effect induced by SU(4) symmetry breaking found in~\cite{Lazauskas:2019cxj} (\ie, the difference between two black error bars in~\figref{fig:Pole_PositionN}).
 On the point of view of~\eftnopi, the deviation is also consistent with the expected truncation uncertainty.
-Finally, for the ``unitary'' parametrization, the FY calculations find a wider resonance compared with the ``nuclear'' case.
-We find the numerical tracing with $\Lambda$ prohibitive and practical only for cutoffs of the order of $m_\pi$ and we were not able to determine a prediction for the zero-range limit $\Lambda\to\infty$.
-For the considered cutoffs the resonance has an energy $E_R=-8.156$~MeV and $\Gamma=2.4$~MeV (corresponding to an absolute $k_{res}=0.58\,m_\pi$).
-The pole is still expected to be inside the truncation error of the theory and the deviation with respect to the ``nuclear'' one is in line with the expected $\approx30\%$ error for the SU(4) theory truncation.
+Finally, for the ``unitary'' parametrization, the FY calculations find a less pronounced resonance compared with the ``nuclear'' case.
+We find the numerical tracing with $\Lambda$ prohibitive and practical only for cutoffs of the order of $m_\pi$.
+We are not able to determine exact position of the $S$-matrix pole in the zero-range limit $\Lambda\to\infty$, as this pole resides far away from the real momenta axis and leads to a strong divergence of the outgoing waves, making FY numerical procedure unstable.
+For $\Lambda=2$ fm$^{-1}$ the resonance has an energy $E_R=-8.156$~MeV and $\Gamma=9.6$~MeV (corresponding to an absolute $k_{res}=0.58\,m_\pi$).
+Notice that since the differences between the SU(4) ``nuclear'' and ``unitary'', as well as the the deviation induced by a broken SU(4), are all subleading and perturbative: the difference between the results are expected to deviate only by a shift in the state positions.
+In other world, the presence of a resonance for a finite cutoff in the ``unitary'' case and the convergence of the ``nuclear'' data imply also the convergence of the ``unitary'' pole.
+Moreover, the same reasoning would apply to the case in which the SU(4) symmetry is broken already at LO of the theory.
+However, the impossibility of estimating the converged value of the position of the ``unitary'' resonance pole does not allow to set a clear area where the non-SU(4) result will fall.
+Nonetheless, the ``unitary'' pole is still expected to be inside the truncation error of the theory and the deviation with respect to the ``nuclear'' one is in line with the expected $\approx30\%$ error for the SU(4) theory truncation.
+Our findings for total isospin $T$=1 system correlate with ones of ref. \cite{Deltuva:2011djw} obtained for $T$=0 system, in which the authors also find diminution of the resonance effect on scattering data once cutoff increases.
+In fact, once for larger cutoffs the pole moves subtreshold its effect on the calculated phaseshifts becomes hardly visible.